nwchemgit/nwchem-wiki/Excited-State-Calculations.md

-Some of the lowest-lying core orbitals and/or some of the highest-lying virtual orbitals may be excluded in the CIS, TDHF, and TDDFT calculations by this keyword (this does not affect the ground state HF or DFT calculation).
+Some of the lowest-lying core orbitals and/or some of the highest-lying virtual orbitals may be excluded in the CIS, TDHF, and TDDFT calculations by the `FREEZE` keyword (this does not affect the ground state HF or DFT calculation).
 No orbitals are frozen by default.
 To exclude the atom-like core regions altogether, one may request